-The Company may acquire a mix of controlling and non-controlling interests in renewable energy assets and may use a range of investment instruments in the pursuit of its investment objective, including but not limited to equity and debt investments.
-A controlling interest is one where the Company’s equity interest in the renewable energy assets is in excess of 50%.
+The Company may acquire a mix of controlling and non-controlling interests in Renewable Energy Assets and may use a range of investment instruments in the pursuit of its investment objective, including but not limited to equity and debt investments.
+A controlling interest is one where the Company’s equity interest in the Renewable Energy Asset is in excess of 50 per cent..

 The Company aims to achieve diversification principally through investing in a range of portfolio assets across a number of distinct geographies and a mix of wind, solar and other technologies.

 The Company will observe the following investment restrictions when making investments:

 - the Company may invest up to 32.5 per cent. of Gross Asset Value in one single asset, up to 27.5 per cent. of Gross Asset Value in a second single asset, and the Company’s investment in any other single asset shall not exceed 20 per cent. of Gross Asset Value; in each case calculated immediately following each investment;